Bible: Biblical criticism

 Biblical criticism refers to the analytical investigation of the Bible as a text, and addresses questions such as history, authorship, dates of composition, and authorial intention.
 It is not the same as criticism of the Bible, which is an assertion against the Bible being a source of information or ethical guidance, nor is it criticism of possible translation errors.

-Biblical criticism made study of the Bible secularized, scholarly and more democratic, while it also permanently altered the way people understood the Bible.
-The Bible is no longer thought of solely as a religious artifact, and its interpretation is no longer restricted to the community of believers.
+Biblical criticism made study of the Bible secularized, scholarly, and more democratic, while it also permanently altered the way people understood the Bible.
+The Bible is no longer thought of solely as a religious artefact, and its interpretation is no longer restricted to the community of believers.
 Michael Fishbane writes, "There are those who regard the desacralization of the Bible as the fortunate condition for" the development of the modern world.
 For many, biblical criticism "released a host of threats" to the Christian faith.
 For others biblical criticism "proved to be a failure, due principally to the assumption that diachronic, linear research could master any and all of the questions and problems attendant on interpretation".
 Still others believed that biblical criticism, "shorn of its unwarranted arrogance," could be a reliable source of interpretation.
 Michael Fishbane compares biblical criticism to Job, a prophet who destroyed "self-serving visions for the sake of a more honest crossing from the divine textus to the human one".
 Or as Rogerson says: biblical criticism has been liberating for those who want their faith "intelligently grounded and intellectually honest".